Dorothy Gautreaux, Altgeld Resident, Lead Plaintiff

 Each fall, BPI hires a recent law or policy school graduate to become a Polikoff-Gautreaux Fellow for a two-year term, beginning the following fall.
 Fellows do not create stand-alone projects, but instead are fully integrated into BPI’s staff as attorneys and policy analysts.

 After completing their service at BPI, Polikoff Gautreaux fellows have gone on to pursue successful careers in affordable housing law, legal aid, civil rights advocacy, nonprofit leadership, and government.

 Applications for the 2022 Fellowship will be accepted August 1, 2020 – October 16, 2020.
 Download more information about the Fellowship.

 “One of the big benefits BPI had on my career was the exposure it gave me to the diversity

 of stakeholders, all the groups working in the city of Chicago to try to change things.
 By the time my fellowship ended, I had a really good understanding of how these organizations can work together and ways in which I can continue to work with them.” -Katie Hill, 2007 Polikoff-Gautreaux Fellow

-As a result of the diverse issues that BPI's work addresses and the complicated political challenges they often represent, work at BPI requires a variety of skills, creativity, and a willingness to go beyond traditional legal remedies to bring about social change.
-In a typical day, a BPI attorney or policy analyst might do any of the following:
+As a result of the range issues BPI’s work addresses and the complex political dilemmas they present, working at BPI requires a variety of skills, creativity, and a willingness to go beyond traditional legal and policy remedies to bring about social change.
+During a typical day, a BPI attorney or policy analyst might do any of the following:

 BPI25 E Washington Street, Suite 1515